soumalya098/Telegram-ai-girlfriend/README.md

 Got questions, ideas, or payment proofs?
 DM me on Telegram!

 "Hey babe, let’s make every chat a date!" — Yuki 😘

----

-This README has a stylish and engaging layout, perfect for attracting users.
-Let me know if you want any modifications!